michal-kass/AudiogramScan/README.md

 # AudiogramScan: an Open Source mobile application for audiometry test result analysis and diagnosis support

-Hearing impairments are typically assessed using pure tone audiometry, a diagnostic method that allows for the identification of the degree, type and configuration of hearing loss.
-The results of this assessment are generally displayed in the form of an audiogram, which graphically represents the softest sounds perceivable by an individual across a range frequencies.
+Pure tone audiometry diagnoses hearing loss by measuring its degree, type, and configuration.
+This assessment usually produces an audiogram, which shows the softest sounds a person can hear across a range of frequencies.

 AudiogramScan is a mobile application for the Android operating system that allows users to scan and analyse audiograms using a smartphone camera and subsequently classify the type of hearing loss.
 The application constitutes an advanced AI-driven decision support system developed to be readily accessible to audiologists and otolaryngologists.
 Its integration in medical facilities presents a substantial opportunity to decrease clinical workload, enhance diagnostic accuracy and reduce the likelihood of human error in hearing loss evaluations, which is particularly important in developing countries.